Stonelisitong/sili8636_9103_TUT2/README.md

 # sili8636_9103_TUT2

-This is a repo that I will use to learn github.
+This is a repo that I will use to learn github